Tornado forecasting improves, but still deaths keep coming

 And people who don’t get hit may not bother to listen the next time, said University of Oklahoma meteorology professor Howard Bluestein.

 That’s the social problem, which may be even bigger than the meteorology one, Bluestein said.
 And that’s where Kim Klockow-McClain comes in.
-She is a researcher for the National Severe Storms Laboratory , also in Oklahoma, who specializes in trying to find out why some people listen and react to warnings and others don’t.
+She is a researcher for NOAA’s National Severe Storms Laboratory , also in Oklahoma, who specializes in trying to find out why some people listen and react to warnings and others don’t.

 “Social sciences, I think, are really going to the heart of the issue,” Klockow-McClain said.
 “You’ve got to receive the message.
 You’ve got to understand it and know what to be able to do about it.”